nkissel/nkissel.github.io/index.md

     <figcaption>Nicholas Kissel <br /> PhD Student <br /> Carnegie Mellon University <br /> <a href="mailto:nkissel@andrew.cmu.edu">nkissel@andrew.cmu.edu</a> </figcaption>
 </figure>

 Hi!
 I am a second year PhD student in the [Department of Statistics & Data Science](http://www.stat.cmu.edu/) at Carnegie Mellon University.
-I recently finished my MS in Statistics at the University of Pittsburgh, where I worked under the supervision of Lucas Mentch.
-I am most interested in creating inferential procedures for machine learning modeling methods, as well as developing accessible statistical tools that are applicable to natural and social science research.
+I am primarily interested in developing methods for forming model confidence sets.
+More broadly, I am interested in creating inferential procedures for machine learning modeling methods, as well as developing accessible statistical tools that are applicable to natural and social science research.

-Currently, I am working on a model selection paper with [Lucas Mentch](http://lucasmentch.com/index.html) and also completing my advanced data analysis project on crater detection under the supervision [Max G'Sell](https://www.andrew.cmu.edu/user/mgsell/).
+I recently finished a model set selection paper with [Lucas Mentch](http://lucasmentch.com/index.html) and I'm currently completing my advanced data analysis project on crater detection under the supervision [Max G'Sell](https://www.andrew.cmu.edu/user/mgsell/).
 Additionally, I am a member of the Study Design and Analysis in Psychiatry group in the Psychiatry Department at Pitt.

 # News & Events